asalik13/Content-Addressable-Parallel-Processors/README.md

 - We can also think of tweaking the architecture to allow for multiple layers of search lines, theoretically

   - This could this parallelize our graph search algorithms as well as make the '|' regex expression possible.
-This [patent](https://patents.google.com/patent/US7225188) uses multiple CAMs for regex parsing.
+This [patent](https://patents.google.com/patent/US7225188) uses multiple CAPPs for regex parsing.

   - This would be able to collect multiple searches with different tags registers for each layer.